 \section{Final Discussion}

 This paper studied the problem of distributed runtime verification of linearizability in asynchronous wait-free shared memory systems, through a novel interactive model for runtime verification of correctness conditions.
 Distributed runtime verification of linearizability is \emph{not} an agreement problem: regardless of the consensus number of the base objects used for verification, the problem is impossible for common sequential objects such as queues, stacks, sets, priority queues, counters and the consensus problem.
-However, a stronger version of the problem can be solved for a class \RV of concurrent implementations, and without the need of consensus.
+However, a predictive version of the problem can be solved for the class \RV of concurrent implementations, and without the need of consensus.
 Moreover, the possibility result holds for a correctness condition \GenLin that includes linearizability and generalizations of it such as set-linearizability~\cite{N94} and interval-linearizability~\cite{CRR18, CRR23}, the latter known to be expressive enough to model tasks~\cite{HKR13} and any concurrent object satisfying some reasonable assumptions~\cite{CRR18, GLM18}. \GenLin contains any object that is closed by prefixes and similarity, the latter being a property identified here.
-Any concurrent implementation can be transformed into its counterpart in \RV, and there is a wait-free verifier that satisfies \emph{strong soundness} and completeness, for the class~\RV and any object in \GenLin.
-A crucial building block in the transformation to implementations in \RV is that of the views mechanism for capturing the real-time in executions~\cite{CRR18}.
-Read/write objects suffice to solve strong runtime verification, hence consensus is not needed.
+Any concurrent implementation can be transformed into its counterpart in \RV, and there is a wait-free verifier that satisfies predictive soundness and completeness, for the class~\RV and any object in \GenLin.
+A crucial building block in the transformation to obtain \RV implementations is that of the views mechanism for capturing real-time order of executions~\cite{CRR18}.
+Read/write objects suffice to solve predictive runtime verification, hence consensus among two or more processes is not needed.